Pogroms during the Russian Civil War: Estimates of the number of victims and their geographical distribution

 According to Peter Kenez, the pogroms of Jewish civilians in Ukraine in 1918–1920 were the largest case of mass murder against Jews before the Holocaust.
 It was the first time in the history of modern Europe that uniformed armed forces murdered civilians on such a massive scale.

-According to various sources, between 50,000 and 250,000 people died.
+According to various sources, between 35,000 and 250,000 people died.
 The number of 50-60 thousand victims is given as the lower bound.
 Eli Heifetz, chairman of the All-Ukrainian Committee for Aid to Victims of the Pogrom, in 1921, on the basis of the data available to him, estimated the number of deaths at 120,000.
 The same conclusions were reached in 1999 by David Vital.
+Ronald Suny reports a lower bound average at 50,000 deaths, though reports a range of 35,000 to 150,000 total.
 According to Manus Midlarsky and Yitzhak Arad's 2005 and 2009 estimates, the death toll was 150,000.
 These estimates included those who died as a result of wounds, as well as victims of hunger and epidemics of infectious diseases following pogroms.
 Lidia Miliakova wrote that 125,000 Jews were killed in Ukraine and 25,000 in Belorussia.
 Oleg Budnitskii in his monograph mentions 200,000 victims as an upper estimate.
 In turn, according to Peter Kenez, the death toll amounted to a quarter of a million people.
+The 1985 Whitaker Report of the United Nations cites an estimated range of 100,000 to 250,000 deaths.

 According to Lidia Miliakova the majority (78%) of pogroms occurred in Ukraine, while 14% and 8% happened in Belorussia and Russia respectively.